cthomas-ml/c-thomas-bio/_posts/2024-06-01-sycophancynb.md

 ## Overview

+*This is the first of a two-part series of posts on LLM sycophancy, find higher-level analysis and mitigation techniques [in the next post]({{site.baseurl}}/artificial%20intelligence/sycophancy).*

 Sycophancy is the tendency to agree with a statement even when you don't think that it's true.
 As people in a social society, we don't always choose to voice our disagreements.
 We decide whether or not to be agreeable based on factors like our audience, comfort-level, and readiness to engage.
 We consider the context and decide whether to agree or engage, and we expect others to do the same.

 We would not expect Wikipedia to exhibit sycophancy.
 When we turn to online sources or virtual assistants with a question, we reasonably expect a response that is accurate and consistent with the response that a friend would receive.
 Today's Large Language Models do not meet this expectation.